An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Methods

-Although the IPSW estimator is theoretically identifiable and provides a principled way to account for biased sampling, its practical application faces important limitations.
-When only the validation cohort $\mathcal{V}$ is available, all subjects have $S=1$ and $\tilde S=0$, leaving no information about the non-sampled population ($S=0$) from which to estimate the sampling model.
-Incorporating RWD $\mathcal{R}$ offers one way to approximate the $S=0$ population by providing baseline covariate information, but the relationship between $\mathcal{V}$ and $\mathcal{R}$ is not strictly dichotomous.
-There may exist individuals who are not captured by either source.
-Consequently, treating $\mathcal{V}$ as the $S=1$ group and $\mathcal{R}$ as separate may lead to model misspecification and biased sampling-score estimation.
-Furthermore, in practice, patient-level data $\mathcal{R}$ are not always available, and only summary-level covariate information may be accessible.
-Despite these challenges, the IPSW framework remains valuable for illustrating how sampling models can be leveraged to estimate the AUC for the target population.
+Although IPSW is theoretically identifiable and provides a principled way to handle covariate shift, its practical use is limited.
+When only $\mathcal{V}$ is observed, all subjects have $S=1(\tilde S=0)$, leaving no information about the $S=0$ population needed to estimate the sampling model.
+Real-world data $\mathcal{R}$ can partially approximate this population by supplying covariate information, but $\mathcal{V}$ and $\mathcal{R}$ are not truly complementary as some individuals may be missing from both sources.
+So, treating $\mathcal{V}$ as $S=1$ and $\mathcal{R}$ as $S=0$ may mis-specify the sampling model.
+A more serious limitation is that patient-level $\mathcal{R}$ is often unavailable, and summary-level covariate information alone cannot support the sampling model.
+However, IPSW remains conceptually valuable for illustrating how sampling models can be used to target the population AUC.